-Maybe you don’t want to make an entire pumpkin pie for Thanksgiving, or maybe you’re craving the more creamy creme brulee.
+Maybe you don’t want to make an entire pumpkin pie for Thanksgiving, or maybe you’re craving the more creamy creme brulee with a delicious flavor of gingerbread.
 Whatever the reason – this pumpkin creme brulee is easy to whip up, it can be made in advance and makes for a stress free Thanksgiving celebration!

 I made this a small batch because I know a lot of people have smaller Thanksgiving celebrations.
 Maybe it’s just you, or you and your hubby, and an entire pie might be a little much (hah – not for me, but that’s another case).
 I’m all about making delicious food even though I’m short on people.

 If you are just two to four people, I can highly recommend you to check out these two posts:

 - Thanksgiving for two (with lots of room for leftovers), including planners for grocery shopping, oven schedule and lots of delicious recipes.

 - 7 Thanksgiving leftover recipes using 100% of the leftovers I had from the Thanksgiving for two (including some leftover pumpkin bolognese).